itsSysTime/MCSBtool/README.md

 Credit to me (Poireguy), yippee!

 # Extras
 Adding custom drivers has been implemented; you're welcome! `$WinPEDriver$` path has been added to automatically mount or load drivers on WinPE/Setup boot.
+Windows Vista and below do not support this method and require manual driver loading into the base image or installing drivers after the setup process.
+Sorry!
 <br>More parameters, but these parameters are optional.

 Let your .inf, .sys, and .cat files join the installation.
 Sure, you can also implement the